marcdonaldoconnor/marcdonaldoconnor.github.io/_site/README.md

 Credit for the header and footer goes to [Free Code Camp](https://www.freecodecamp.org/news/reusable-html-components-how-to-reuse-a-header-and-footer-on-a-website/).

 Thanks to [W3](https://www.w3.org/Style/Examples/007/fonts.en.html) for font inspiration.
 I never knew that DejaVu Sans Mono was a font!

+Thank you to [Arad Alvand on StackOverflow](https://stackoverflow.com/questions/5983729/make-images-not-selectable#:~:text=Applying%20the%20following%202%20CSS,reliably%20across%20all%20modern%20browsers.) for help with images